DreamCloud-Project/McSim-TLM-NoC/README.md

                         choose the runnable to execute -x ROWS, --rows ROWS  specify the number of rows in the NoC -y COLS, --cols COLS  specify the number of columns in the NoC

+## Licence

+This software is made available under the Apache Software License.
+Version 2.0

+Report bugs at: dreamcloud-support@lirmm.fr

+(C)2015 CNRS LIRMM and University of York
+Adac Group LIRMM and Real-Time System Reasearch Group